Qryptell/Qryptell-api-docs/docs/websocket/send-messages.md

 # Sending Messages

-Explore how to send messages to the Lunar Loom WebSocket server from your client applications and handle response.
+Explore how to send messages to the LunarLoom WebSocket server from your client applications and handle response.

 ## Send Message